astriaorg/docs/docs/overview/bridging.md

 chains: the sequencer chain, the data availability chain, and the rollup chain.
 Each of these requires a fee payment for DoS prevention.
 If each chain requires a different token for fee payment, this causes a poor UX.
-Many rollups built on Ethereum allows for bridged ETH to be used to pay fees, alleviating UX concerns, as users only need to obtain one, widely-available token (ETH).
+Many rollups built on Ethereum allow for bridged ETH to be used to pay fees, alleviating UX concerns, as users only need to obtain one, widely-available token (ETH).

 We can do something similar with the sequencer network.
 Assuming the data